"Awaken, My Love!": Cover artwork

 The cover of "Awaken, My Love!" features a photo by New York City-based creative director Ibra Ake, in which model Giannina Oteto wears a beaded headdress designed by Laura Wass of WXYZ Jewelry.
 Prior to the album's release, the cover artwork was included as an easter egg in the episode "Juneteenth" of Glover's FX series Atlanta.
 The cover artwork is also a nod to the cover of Funkadelic's 1971 album Maggot Brain.
+For years, Oteto has accused Ake and his team of avoiding legal contact to actually receive payment for her contribution to the project, and that she's not alone in the fight.
+"We received low pay.
+[They] promised residuals.
+But [we] never received anything...
+After years of lies and silence then finding out statute of limitation complications... it's been an exhausting, emotional, and overall sad thing to deal with.
+So it took so much from me especially the fact that we all worked on it with so much love and being proud to represent black artists.
+All of my lawyers' communications have been ignored by [Childish Gambino] and his team. #bittersweet."

 Singles

 "Me and Your Mama" was released as the album's lead single on Beats 1 radio and the iTunes Store on November 10, 2016, while "Redbone" was released a week later, premiering on Annie Mac's Hottest Record on BBC Radio 1.
 On September 19, 2017, "Terrified" was sent to urban contemporary radio as the album's third single.

 Critical reception

 "Awaken, My Love!" was met with generally positive reviews.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from professional publications, the album received an average score of 77, based on 25 reviews.
 Aggregator AnyDecentMusic? gave it 7.4 out of 10, based on their assessment of the critical consensus.